 #SBATCH --account=PAS4321

-For more details on errors you may see when you submit a job, see messages from sbatch.
+For more details on errors you may see when submitting a job, see messages from sbatch.

 Executable section